seandewar/actually-doom.nvim/README.md

-Though optional, for increased performance and visual clarity, the game is best experienced in a terminal that implements the kitty graphics protocol with support for Unicode placeholders.
+Though optional, for increased performance and visual clarity, the game is best experienced in a terminal that implements the kitty graphics protocol with support for Unicode placeholders and image transmission via shared memory.

 Within the TUI on [Nvim v0.12+](https://github.com/neovim/neovim/pull/34426), actually-doom.nvim attempts to auto-detect support by default.
 In other cases